Lost-Entrepreneur439/acer-aspire-tc-780-hackintosh/README.md

 * [Acer](https://www.acer.com/us-en) -- Made the Aspire TC-780
 * [Dortania](https://github.com/dortania) -- Made the OpenCore install guide which was used to make this EFI
 * [CorpNewt](https://github.com/corpnewt) -- Helped me fix graphics
+* MeGaLoDoN (No GitHub or website) -- Helped me fix Bluetooth